Fighting to endTB, One Patient at a Time

 But these cases are more than just statistics – they are human beings, each with their own individual experiences and stories.

 MDR-TB drugs affect every patient differently.
 In some cases, patients may go through months of treatment, only for a regimen not to work.
-Others go through numerous obstacles to find treatment, and if they do, many are unable to tolerate it because of harmful side effects, in addition to having to swallow a handful of pills daily (over 20 a day) for almost two years and in many with daily injections.
+Others go through numerous obstacles to find treatment, and if they do, many are unable to tolerate it because of its many harmful side effects, in addition to having to swallow a handful of pills daily (over 20 a day) consecutively for almost two years, along with daily injections.

 A multi-country endTB clinical trial, newly launched in Pakistan, aims to address these issues and find more effective, shorter, less toxic, injection-free regimens for MDR-TB.